China hands Microsoft administrative fine over Xbox venture

-BEIJING (Reuters) - Microsoft Corp (MSFT.O) and its Chinese partner in an Xbox game console venture have been fined by China’s commerce ministry for breaching antitrust rules but escaped serious punishment after it deemed they did not hamper free market competition.
+BEIJING, Sept 29 (Reuters) - Microsoft Corp and its Chinese partner in an Xbox game console venture have been fined by China’s commerce ministry for breaching antitrust rules but escaped serious punishment after it deemed they did not hamper free market competition.

 Microsoft and BesTV formed a venture in 2013 to bring the Xbox to China after the government lifted a 14-year ban on consoles.